turingschool/curriculum-site/module3/lessons/network_requests.md

 A `Promise` is an object that represents the eventual completion of an action.

-We don't need to worry too much about them now.
-Just know that a Promise will either be resolved upon completion, or rejected upon failure.
+A Promise will either be resolved upon completion, or rejected upon failure.
 We can use special methods for promises to determine what needs to happen in either of those scenarios:

-* `.then()` runs upon the resolution of a promise.
-Returns another promise
+* `.then()` runs upon the resolution of a promise and returns another promise
-* `.catch()` runs upon the rejection of a failed promise.
-Used for error handling
+* `.catch()` runs upon the rejection of a failed promise and is used for error handling

 <section class="note">
-### `async/await`
+### `async/await``

-The expectation for Mod 2 is that you will avoid using `async/await`.
-We know `async/await` is tempting, but it is important that you are able to work with the approaches that pre-date the introduction of `async/await`.
-Consider doing some research on [Promise.all()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all).
+You may see `async/await` syntax when researching online.
+We know `async/await` is tempting, but it is important that you are able to work with the approaches that pre-date the introduction of `async/await`, like `.then()`.
+We find that beginning with `.then()` syntax is a much easier way to learn, and a perfectly acceptable way to write code.
 </section>

 ## What do I do with this "Promise {<pending>}"?